-National Library of Jamaica Celebrate the work of a little-known nurse heroine
+known nurse Celebrate the work of a little-heroine

 Mary Seacole, a Jamaican healer and entrepreneur, is a little-known contemporary of Florence Nightingale.
 Like Nightingale, Seacole served on the front lines of the Crimean War in the 1850s, helping injured soldiers.
 But unlike Nightingale, she had little support for her endeavors and received scant recognition for her contributions.
-This look at Seacole's amazing life is part of our National Nurses Week tribute.
+This look at Seacole's amazing life is part of our Week tribute.
+National Nurses n the spring of 1854, as England's weather warmed, the disagreeable news of war with Russia began to grip the nation and its colonies.